spyr0us/Demo-Exercise/README.md

 4. In order to successfully build the image you need to be on the directory K8s-NodeJS-App/Docker-Image and execute:\
    docker build -t spyrous/node_db_app:final .\
-   If you use minikube you will need to execute: eval $(minikube docker-env) in order for minikube to retrieve the local docker file.
+   !!
+If you use minikube you will need to execute: eval $(minikube docker-env) first in order for minikube to be able to retrieve the local docker file. !!